myswamp/notes/kafka.md

   - delete.topic.enable default to fasle
   - better to set auto.create.topics.enable to false
   - Replication factors <= no. of brokers

+  - cleanup.policy=compact
+  - compact topic example: kafka's internal topic "__consumer_offsets"
+  - tombstone, message value of null

+# Message Storage
   - segments make up a partition
   - segment has .log .index .timeindex
+  - .index contains offset+position e.g. 3,55 starting from 55th bytes in the file
   - segment name should be the same as the first offset in that file
-  - cleanup.policy=compact
-  - compact topic example: kafka's internal topic "__consumer_offsets"
-  - tombstone, message value of null

 # schema registry
   - internal topic for schema registry default to "_schemas"
   - Alternative to a schema registry: produce data on a different topic with a breaking change; transform existing data to new topic if reprocessing old data is required.
   - Compatibility rules: BACKWARD (the default type, adding non-required fields or removing fields, consumer upgrade first), BACKWARD_TRANSITIVE, FORWARD(add new fields ), FORWARD_TRANSITIVE, FULL,FULL_TRANSITIVE, and NONE

 # storage
   - logically sits between the long-term storage solutions of a database and the transient storage of a message broker
   - default 7 days
   - data retention factor: 1. size 2. time